gaehlerm/SoftwareEngineering/README.md

 # 30. Setting up a project

 "If it's your job to eat a frog, it's best to do it in the morning.
-And If it's your job to eat two frogs, it's best to eat the biggest one first.", Mark Twain
+And If it's your job to eat two frogs, it's best to eat the biggest one first." - Mark Twain

 // https://youtu.be/LfIPVIsH4ZU

-Many students start with writing code when they have some task to do.
+Many software developers start with writing code when they have some task to do.
 And they postpone the whole infrastructure work for as long as they can.
 They keep compiling code with the command line for as long as they can.
 They don't use git.
 And they certainly don't use a Continuous Integration (CI) tool.
 This is dreadful.
 Set up these things right at the beginning of the project.

 Yes, it will take some time to get started.
 And yes, it's a painful process if you are not used to it.
 But it is worth it.
 The very first reason why it is worth it is DRY.
 If you have to type in the compilation command to the terminal over and over again, you are repeating yourself time and time again.
 This is going to slow down the development process.
 This is way worse than spending the same amount of time at the beginning of the process because it interrupts your thoughts.

-For small projects, setting up git and a proper build tool need barely any time.
+For small projects, setting up git and a proper build tool need hardly any time.
 Already after the first time introducing some hard to track down bug you'll be glad having version control and being able to simply revert your last changes.
 Same for the build process.
 Typing in a long command not only takes time, it is also brittle.
 It is too easy to make a typo and screw up the build process in some unforeseen way that introduces hard to understand behavior.
+And especially once you have to cooporate with another developer there is no way around a proper version control software and a build tool.

 Similarly for CI.
 It will take some time setting it up.
-But you will save a lot of time later on because you can be sure that the tests you wrote (and I really hope you have tests) always run.
+But you will save a lot of time later on because you can be sure that the tests you wrote (and I really hope you have tests, otherwise I recommend you read the chapter on testing) always run.
 The code committed to master has been compiled and the tests pass without any errors.

 So yes, setting up the infrastructure of a project may need some time.
 But it is certainly time well spent.
 There are so many advantages having a properly set up infrastructure:
 - You anyway have to learn how to use git, cmake and all the other tools.
 So it's good practice to get started with them as soon as possible.